XYOracleNetwork-v1/web-developer.xyo.network-react/docs/archivist.md

 ## Prerequisites

+- You must have node installed.
+If you don't, the easiest way to get `node` and `npm` is through [`homebrew`](https://brew.sh/) a package manager for Apple and Linux systems

 - You must have [docker](https://www.docker.com/get-started) installled and running
   - There are instructions on how to install and run docker in the [get started]((https://www.docker.com/get-started)) guide
   - [Download the Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac) for easiest entry